ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 ## Using local scratch space for temporary data

 ### Running a single job
-If you are processing a large number of temporary files with GRASS GIS, it can be useful to write the
+If you are processing a large number of temporary files with GRASS GIS (e.g., temporary rasters or mapsets), it can be useful to write the
 temporary files to local scratch space on the compute node (can decrease run time).
-In your
-[job submission script](https://github.com/ncsu-geoforall-lab/grass-gis-on-hpc-henry2/blob/main/docs/jobs.md#running-a-single-job-calling-a-grass-module) you will need to add the following code, e.g.:
+In your [job submission script](jobs.md#running-a-single-job-calling-a-grass-module) you will need to add the following code, e.g.:

 ```tcsh
 #!/bin/tcsh